Chuo-ku Tourism Association Official Blog

 >>About this blog

-Attraction of Chuo-ku-ku-"Sumida River and Seine" ... ≪Introduction≫
+The charm of Chuo-ku: "Sumida River and the Seine" ... ≪Introduction≫

-So far, I've introduced some of my favorite spots in Chuo-ku, but in order to further promote international appeal, I would like to explore the depth while comparing it with the scenery of Paris, France. .
+Until now, I have introduced some of my favorite spots in Chuo-ku, but in order to further promote international appeal, I would like to explore the depth while comparing the scenery of Paris, France.

-For a long time, I have always thought that Chuo-ku should be confident and proud as a base of Japanese urban culture that should be comparable to international cities around the world.
-I think there is actually much content and ability.
-In other words, I want to be a good rival with central towns such as London, Paris and New York.
+For a long time, I have thought that Chuo-ku should be confident and proud as a base for Japanese urban culture that should be comparable to international cities around the world.
+I think you actually have that much content and ability.
+In other words, I want to be a good rival to central towns such as London, Paris and New York.

-Above all, Paris City has a sister city tie-up with Tokyo in 1982 (Showa 57), and the country celebrated the 150th anniversary of Japan-France exchange three years ago.
-The ultimate goal is the connection between the Sumida River-Seine Friendship River, which was partnered in 1989 (Heisei).
+Above all, Paris has a sister city tie-up with Tokyo in 1982 (Showa 57), and the country has just celebrated the 150th anniversary of Japan-France Exchange three years ago.
+And the best is the connection between the Sumida River-Seine Friendship River, which was affiliated in 1989 (Heisei).

-In a corner of Tsukuda Park, there is a wooden sign indicating the "Sumida River / Seine Friendship River Memorial Tree Planting".
+In a corner of Tsukuda Park, there is a wooden mark indicating "Sumida River and Seine Friendship River Memorial Tree Planting".

-At this time, the French president Jack Sirak at that time was donated to the [Messenger Statue] standing in the central part of Chuo-ohashi Bridge.
+At this time, a donation from the then President of France Jack Sirak was a [messenger statue] standing in the central part of Chuo-ohashi Bridge.

 P1030179_R.JPG

-Seine is also a "signboard actor" who supports Paris, the world's best international tourist city.
+Seine is also a "signboard player" who supports the world's best international tourist city, Paris.

-Through the center of Paris and Tokyo, I would like to touch on the charm while comparing the views of these two friendly rivers, which are familiar to both residents and tourists.
-I hope you can get along with me.
+I would like to touch the charm while comparing the scenery of these two friendly rivers, which pass through Paris and Tokyo, which are familiar to both residents and tourists, through each center.
+We would appreciate it if you could meet us.